Bajirao Mastani: Casting

 Bhansali originally wanted to repeat his Hum Dil De Chuke Sanam (1999) pairing of Salman Khan with Aishwarya Rai for the eponymous roles, but could not cast them together after their highly publicised break-up.
 Khan then tried to suggest his then-girlfriend Katrina Kaif for the role of Mastani but things did not materialise.
 When the film was finally announced in 2003, Bhansali had cast Khan and Kareena Kapoor in the titular roles, with Rani Mukerji playing Baji Rao's first wife Kashibai.
 However, the idea was scrapped when Khan and Kapoor signed other films together.
 Bhansali wanted to be the first director to showcase their pairing.
 Hence, the film was shelved and Bhansali went on to direct other films.

 Over the following 10 years, media speculation about the production and casting of Bajirao Mastani continued.
 After the film was revived in 2014, reports of Ajay Devgn and Deepika Padukone being approached for the film made headlines in February.
 Devgn dropped out of the film, however, due to differences with Bhansali about several terms of his contract, such as dates and remuneration.
+Bhansali offered the role to Sushant Singh Rajput, but he had to turn down the role over scheduling issues.
 The next month, it was reported that Ranveer Singh was in talks to play Bajirao.
 The same month, reports suggested Priyanka Chopra was cast to play Kashibai, Bajirao's first wife.
 In July 2014, it was officially confirmed that Singh, Padukone and Chopra were finalised to play the principal roles.

 Chopra was the first actor to be cast in the film; Bhansali wanted Kashibai to be cast first, only after which he could decide whom to cast for the title roles.
 Bhansali, who produced Chopra-starrer Mary Kom (2014), went on to that film's set in Manali to narrate it with the writer Prakash Kapadia; Bhansali was adamant in his choice of Chopra, who recalled, "The rest of the film hadn't been cast yet.
 My picture would be there and the pictures for Bajirao and Mastani would keep changing."

 Milind Soman joined the cast in the late August 2014.
 In late September 2014, it was confirmed that Tanvi Azmi was cast for the role of Bajirao's mother Radhabai; Shabana Azmi, Dimple Kapadia, and Supriya Pathak had also been considered for the role.
 The following month, Aditya Pancholi joined the cast as an antagonist.
 In November 2014, the casting of Bajirao's sisters were finalised; Sukhada Khandkekar was ast as Anubai and Anuja Gokhale as Bhiubai.
 The following month, Mahesh Manjrekar was cast to play Maratha Emperor Chhattrapati Shahu.
 It was announced in January 2015 that Vaibhav Tatwawaadi was chosen to play Bajirao's younger brother Chimaji Appa.
 Irrfan Khan was cast as the film's narrator.